bmeurant/technical-docs/software-architecture/design-principles/soc.md

 SoC is not an abstract idea; it is the foundation for many widely used architectural and design patterns.

 - **[[layered|Layered Architecture]]:** This is one of the most direct applications of SoC.
 It separates the code into horizontal layers (e.g., Presentation, Business, and Data Access), where each layer has a distinct responsibility.
-The presentation layer's concern is the UI, while the data access layer's concern is database communication.
+The presentation layer's concern is the UI, while the data access layer's concern is [[software-architecture/databases/|database]] communication.

 - **[[modular-monolith|Modular Monolith]]:** This pattern applies SoC within a single monolithic application.
 It structures the application as a collection of independent modules, each responsible for a specific business capability (e.g., "Billing," "Inventory").
 Each module is a mini-application with its own internal logic, but they all run in the same process.
 This separates the concerns of different business domains.